 - 2 pieces ciabatta bread, halved (about 2x4 inches each)

-- 4 –6 ounces soft brie cheese
+- 4 to 6 ounces soft brie cheese

 - 4 tablespoons thinly sliced red onion

-- 6 or more slices deli-style turkey
+- 6 or more slices deli-style or leftover turkey breast

 - Preheat oven to 425º F. Stir together balsamic vinegar and honey in a non-stick pan over medium heat.
 Bring to a boil, stirring often, then reduce heat to a low simmer.
 Cook about 10 minutes to thicken into a syrup; stir often to prevent burning.
 Remove and let cool.